hatishG/Terraform/README.md

-# Terraform-01
+# Terraform-Practice
-Terraform Practice 01
+Terrorise the Terraform...